 Having a regular study schedule, and ideally a dedicated study space, is very important.
-But there is also time in your day that you can fill with studies.
+But there’s also time in your day that you can fill with studies.
 That means, downloading podcasts for the train, having youtube videos playing while you cook dinner, and flashcards while waiting for just about anything.
 This ‘found’ time adds up.
-One app suggested as a time filler by several students is Voice Dream (you can add all kinds of documents and have the app read them out loud to you - such as chapters of the OCW.
+One app suggested as a time filler by several students is Voice Dream (you can add all kinds of documents and have the app read them out loud to you - such as chapters of the OCW or your unit’s reading materials.
 Bonus: you get to choose the voice!).

 Action Step: Add podcasts, videos, and apps to your weekly study list.
 For some ideas, see Resources.

 3) Cut Out TV, Internet Browse Time & Most Social Media